Christmas Cookie Box Guide

 If you’ve been searching for the best Christmas cookie box ideas or how to build those gorgeous, cozy, nostalgic holiday treat boxes taking over the internet, you’re in the right place.
 Christmas cookie boxes don’t need to be extravagant or expensive to be unforgettable — they just need heart, homemade treats, and a little variety.

-This year, I’m sharing my favorite Christmas cookie box lineup, featuring all the crowd favorites from SugarFaceBakes.com: my rich, melt-in-your-mouth fudge, chewy and cozy oatmeal butterscotch cookies, and soft peanut butter cookies with the classic criss-cross fork pattern.
+This year, I’m sharing my favorite Christmas cookie box lineup, featuring all the crowd favorites from SugarFaceBakes.com: my rich, melt-in-your-mouth fudge, chewy and and soft peanut butter cookies with the classic criss-cross fork pattern.
 And while I’m not giving out my signature brownie recipe (that one is exclusive on Etsy!), I’m including an easy one-bowl fudge brownie recipe that anyone can bake and add to their holiday gift boxes.

 These treat boxes are simple, beautiful, and full of the nostalgic flavors people crave during the holidays — and they’re perfect for gifting to neighbors, teachers, coworkers, family, or for holiday parties.